Animadversio/Animadversio.github.io/_academic_notes/Note on ShapeCollage.md

 ### Patch Selection

-As we know some points are more informative of shape than otheres.
+As we know some points are more informative of shape than others, so choose which patch to learn from is an important decision.
+In this paper, they use a key-point and network based method to select the patches to learn and the patches to do inference.

 ### Patch Representation

-Apparent image is directly useful for comarison, the internal representation used for local shape is a multi-channel one,
+Apparent image is directly useful for comparison, the internal representation used for local shape is a multi-channel one,

 * Normal vector field
 * Depth field